HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 #### Task Reason

-When it is known,`Task.reasonCode/reasonReference` **SHOULD** reference the object that directly leads to the task - a particular claim for example.
+When it is known,`Task.reasonCode/reasonReference` **SHALL** reference the object that directly leads to the task - a particular claim for example.

 ### Sequence Diagram